SCENE 01 / HELICOPTER FILMING

 When should I choose helicopter over drone filming?

-Here is the breakdown.
-Helicopters are ideal for extended aerial takes, high-speed sequences, shots needing heavy cinema cameras, long-range coverage across Chinese landscapes, and situations where drones cannot operate due to CAAC restrictions or payload needs.
-For quick setups and lower altitudes, drones may be more cost-effective.
+Helicopters suit long aerial takes, high-speed sequences, and shots that need heavy cinema cameras.
+They also handle long-range coverage across Chinese landscapes and jobs where drones cannot fly, whether from CAAC limits or payload needs.
+For quick setups at lower heights, drones may cost less.

 What camera systems do you use for helicopter filming?